hmans/statery/README.md

 ### Stuff that probably needs work

 - [ ] I have yet to try how well Statery works with async updating of the store.
-- [ ] Statery _probably_ has problems in React's Concurrent Mode.
+- [ ] Statery _may_ have issues in React's Concurrent Mode.
 I haven't tried yet, but I will.
+(It does work fine within React's StrictMode, though, so chances are it'll be okay.)
 - [ ] No support for middleware yet.
 Haven't decided on an API that is adequately simple.
 - [ ] Probably other bits and pieces I haven't even encountered yet.